 Add the Pink Panther to the above cast.

 Not all Monopoly Carts copy cartoon characters.
 These have illustrated artwork, but what’s interesting is they seem to be using Scrooge McDuck’s portrait in Uncle Pennybags’ place in the Monopoly logo.
 Really, the art’s so blurry that it’s hard to tell.

 A spin-off of a knock-off, “Chronopoly” has these bagged pens with blatant copyrighted artwork front and back.
 We’ve covered the Chronopoly carts before.

-Dead giveaway of a heavily faked brand: Photoshop skills of a 12-year-old circa 2002.
+Dead giveaway of a black market brand: Photoshop skills of a 12-year-old circa 2002.

-Another one: Hybrids with another faked brand, in this case Cereal Carts.
+Another one: Hybrids with another black market brand, in this case, Cereal Carts.

 Monopoly is a popular board game